Pizza Dough Not Rising

 Here’s What You Can Do

 We love that you can now buy fresh pizza dough balls straight from New York City.
-The perfect since for a medium pizza.
+The perfect size for a medium pizza.
 They will ship frozen, just thaw and make the most wonderful pizza in minutes.

 The Last Slice